vpagonis/Springer-R-book/README.md

 models are simulated using the new R-package **_RLumCarlo_**.

 I hope you will find the scripts useful and that you will enjoy running and modifying the various files.
-If you find that some script is not clear or inaccurate, let me know at _vpagonis@mcdaniel.edu_
+If you find that some script is not clear or has inaccuracies, kindly let me know at _vpagonis@mcdaniel.edu_

 Enjoy!

 Vasilis Pagonis

+Professor of Physics Emeritus

+McDaniel College, USA